antonlukin/coronavirus/README.md

 # About

+> This project is closed and no longer supported due to the transfer of rights to it to another owner.
+Thank you all for your help in creating.

 Realtime 2019-nCoV (Wuhan coronavirus) (SARS-CoV-2) outbreak map.

-You can subscribe to the [Telegram channel](https://tgram.link/coronavirus_outbreak) to get an operational summary.